DanSamedov/Discrod-Music-Bot/README.md

 # 🎵 Discord Music Bot

-A powerful and feature-rich Discord bot that plays music from YouTube, supports queuing, looping, and even an automated outro sequence.
+A Discord bot that plays music from YouTube, supports queuing, looping, and even an automated outro sequence.
 Built using **Python** and **discord.py**, this bot is designed to provide a seamless music experience for Discord servers.

 ---